 of the festival “Today is our Tomorrow

-, despite the complications caused by the Covid-19 pandemic, and has developed a proposal based around the notion of a partial, distributed, and fragmentary retrospective of the Barcelona-based artist Laia Estruch
+to develop a partial, distributed, and fragmentary retrospective of the Barcelona-based artist Laia Estruch

 In October 2021, PUBLICS